 Summary: A new way to dispose of NYC's sewage biosolids can save money and counter the climate crisis at the same time - but needs support from NYC and NY State agencies and legislators

-more detailed version of this summary article here.
+See a more detailed version of this summary article here.

 To respond to the climate crisis, we'll have to switch from fossil fuels to renewable energy, but that won't be enough.
 We'll also have to remove massive amounts of carbon dioxide from the atmosphere as quickly as possible.
-Part of the strategy for removing the necessary 700 gigatons of carbon is planting trees - about three trillion
+Part of the strategy for removing the necessary 700 gigatons of carbon is planting trees - about three trillion.

 Not just carbon emission reductions, but carbon capture

 Another part is to keep the carbon in biomass from decomposing and returning to the atmosphere by capturing it in forms that are stable over the long term.
-Some approaches to carbon sequestration, like capturing CO2 directly from power plant exhausts,
+Some approaches to carbon sequestration, like capturing CO2 directly from power plant exhausts, are unproven and expensive.

 Capturing carbon has a long history - and many uses

 One approach has a very long history.
 Before Europeans came, the indigenous people of the South American Amazon created the high-carbon terra prieta soils, that are unusually fertile to this day, by controlled burning of biomass.
 A modern version of this approach can be widely applied in both rural and urban areas.
-Biochar production is listed as one of the
+Biochar production is listed as one of the top 100 policy responses to the climate crisis by Project Drawdown.

 When organic material is pyrolyzed - heated in a low-oxygen environment - instead of catching on fire, it turns into a form of charcoal called biochar.
 In this form, carbon can be stable for thousands of years.
 Ideally, massive biochar production will be part of a Green New Deal package of emergency actions.
 Until then, we have to raise awareness of the many other benefits of biochar to make its production popular.